-High Plains Chautauqua will bring nine notable figures from the past to life on stage in Greeley Aug.
-6-10.
+High Plains Chautauqua will bring 12 notable individuals from history to the stage in Greeley Aug.
+1-5.
 Chautauqua offers a unique blend of theatre, history, and the humanities under the big tent where audiences meet and engage in conversation with personalities from the past.
-This year’s event takes place once again on the Aims Community College campus.
+The event takes place on the Aims Community College campus.
 All events are free and open to the public.

 High Plains Chautauqua engages all ages.
 In addition to nightly performances, daytime programs for adults and hands-on activities for children are featured.
 Young Chautauqua scholars present their living history portrayals as a culmination of months of independent research.

 High Plains Chautauqua is made possible thanks to the generosity of sponsors; individual donors; and many, many dedicated volunteers.
 For more information as the 2017 HPC program is developed, go to www.highplainschautauqua.org or call Visit Greeley (the Greeley Convention and Visitors Bureau) at 970-352-3567.